-In Gainesville, FL, there is a host of outdoor elements that your condenser is exposed to on a daily basis.
-Animals, debris, extreme heat, and flooding can all cause damage to your outdoor unit, but there are ways to protect your investment from Mother Nature.
+There are a host of outdoor elements that your condenser is exposed to daily.
+Animals, debris, extreme heat, and flooding can all cause damage to your outdoor unit, but there are ways to protect your investment from damage.
 At Gator Air & Energy, we want to help you keep your air conditioner running as long as possible, so we have some advice on how to prevent damage to your outdoor condenser.

 At Gator Air & Energy, we want to help you keep your air conditioner running as long as possible.

-The animals in Gainesville are adorable, but can also wreak havoc on your outdoor condenser.
+The animals in Gainesville are adorable but they can also wreak havoc on your outdoor condenser.
 The tiny lizards (known as anoles), snakes, raccoons, squirrels, birds, and even pets can cause physical damage to your unit.

 Particularly, animals can cause damage to your condenser fan motor and capacitor.
 Snakes, for example, like to curl up inside the condenser when it is off.
 But when it turns back on, it’s bad news for the snake and bad news for your air conditioner!